magento/merchdocs/src/marketing/recommendation-metrics.md

 ---
 title: Recommendation Metrics
+group: product-recommendations
 ---

 To analyze how well your recommendations are performing, Magento collects the following metrics:

-- **Impressions** - Number of Recommendation units that were rendered on the page.
-Note that the recommendation can be rendered but not within the viewport of the shopper's browser.
+-  **Impressions** - Number of times a Recommendation unit is loaded and rendered on a page.
+Note that the recommendation can be rendered on a page but not viewed by the shopper; for example, a Recommendation unit can be loaded “below the fold” of the browser’s viewport.

-- **Viewable Impressions** - Number of Recommendation units that appeared in the viewport of the shopper's browser.
-Magento counts this as being viewable.
+-  **Views** - Number of Recommendation units that appear in the viewport of the shopper's browser (e.g. scrolled into view)

-- **Clicks** - Number of units that were clicked.
+-  **Clicks** - Number of times a shopper clicks an item in a Recommendation unit.

-- **Viewability %** - Number of **Views** divided by the number of **Impressions** for the Recommendation unit.
+-  **Viewability %** - Percentage of Recommendation unit impressions that register a view.

-- **Click-through rate (CTR) %** - Number of **Clicks** divided by the number of **Views** for the Recommendation unit.
+-  **Click-through rate (CTR) %** - Percentage of Recommendation unit impressions that register a click.

-- **Revenue** - Revenue driven by a recommendation.
-Revenue is calculated by the total value of the items purchased (including tax) after clicking on a product from the Recommendations unit.
+-  **Revenue** - Revenue driven by a Recommendation.
+Revenue is calculated by the total value of items that were clicked on in a Recommendation unit and ultimately purchased.